EddyVerbruggen/nativescript-plugin-firebase/README.md

 ```
 tns plugin add nativescript-plugin-firebase
 ```
+_This will guide you through installing additional components.
+Check the doc links above to see what's what.
+You can always change your choices later._

-And do yourself a favor by adding TypeScript support to your nativeScript app:
+Do yourself a favor by adding TypeScript support to your nativeScript app:

 ```
 tns install typescript